fommil/fpmortals/manuscript/complete.md

 Indeed `===` (*triple equals*) is more typesafe than `==` (*double equals*) because it can only be compiled when the types are the same on both sides of the comparison.
-You'd be surprised how many bugs this catches.
+This catches a lot of bugs.

 `equal` has the same implementation requirements as `Object.equals`